barchart/cmdty-pricing-network/docs/content/ClipperData.md

 * ClipperData Global Wheat - 2010-01-01

 ### Where can I find collateral on how to understand this data?
-ClipperData [website](https://clipperdata.com/) provides information on methodology, coverage, and use cases to help better understand the data.
+ClipperData's [website](https://clipperdata.com/) provides information on methodology, coverage, and use cases to help better understand the data.

 ### Is free trial available?
 Trials can be made available via [contacting](https://www.barchart.com/cmdty/contact) the Barchart sales team.